sahib/brig/README.md

 More information will follow once a rough first prototype is ready.
 For now, you can [read this very chaotic blog](https://disorganizer.github.io/blog/).

+Summarized in one paragraph, it is an ``syncthing``, ``git-annex`` or ``BTSync`` alternative, that gives you a commandline interface, a fuse filesystem and a library that can encrypt and compress files which are in turn distributed through ``ipfs`` while the file metadata is exchanged via XMPP.

+Even shorter: It's supposed to be as flexible as ``git``, but for whole files.

 ## Installation

 ```bash